Peng Shuai allegations and whereabouts – what we know

 – The allegation –

-On November 2, Peng appears to have posted on China’s Twitter-like Weibo damaging claims about former vice-premier Zhang Gaoli in which she alleged that he had coerced her into sex during a long-time on-off relationship.
+On November 2, Peng appears to have posted on China’s Twitter-like Weibo damaging claims about former vice-premier Zhang Gaoli.
+Peng alleged that he had coerced her into sex during a long-time on-off relationship.

 There has been no response from Zhang, who is in his seventies.